wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Production/Performance/Web-Performance-Reference.md

 * [wrk](https://github.com/wg/wrk): wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.

 * [Apache JMeter](https://jmeter.apache.org/): The Apache JMeter™ application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.

+## Code Coverage: 代码覆盖率

+* [Using the Chrome devtools new code coverage feature](https://blog.logrocket.com/using-the-chrome-devtools-new-code-coverage-feature-ca96c3dddcaf): This is an exciting feature that is useful both when working with JavaScript and CSS, so I thought I’d do a quick demo and explore how it can be helpful.